alexdebril/rss-atom-bundle/README.md

     public function getContentType();
 }
 ```

 getSummary() returns the <summary /> node and getContentType() returns the <content /> node's type attribute

 Providing feeds
 ----------------
 RssAtomBundle offers the ability to provide RSS/Atom feeds.
 The route will match the following pattern : /{format}/{contentId}

-{format} must be "rss" or "atom" (or whatever you want if you add the good routing rule in routing.yml) and contentId is an optional argument
+- {format} must be "rss" or "atom" (or whatever you want if you add the good routing rule in routing.yml)
+- {contentId} is an optional argument.
+Use it you have several feeds

-The request will be handled by StreamController, according to the following steps :
+The request will be handled by `StreamController`, according to the following steps :

 1 : grabs the ModifiedSince header if it exists
-2 : create an "Options" instance holding the request's parameters (contentId if it exists)
+2 : creates an `Options` instance holding the request's parameters (contentId if it exists)
-3 : gets the provider defined in the services.xml and calls the getFeedContent(Options $options) method
+3 : gets the provider defined in `services.xml` and calls the `getFeedContent(Options $options)` method
 4 : compare the content's LastModified property with the ModifiedSince header
 5 : if LastModified is prior or equal to ModifiedSince then the response contains only a "NotModified" header and the 304 code.
 Otherwise, the feed is built and sent to the client

-Now, how to plug the StreamController with the provider of your choice ?
-My best advice is to override the debril.provider.default service with your own in services.xml :
+Now, how to plug the `StreamController` with the provider of your choice ?
+My best advice is to override the `debril.provider.default` service with your own in `services.xml` :

 ```xml
 <service id="debril.provider.default" class="Namespace\Of\Your\Class">